strongbrewio/strongbrewio.github.io/_posts/2018-05-02-looking-at-rxjs-schedulers.md

 ## Schedulers

-In RxJS there are different schedulers that all schedule work on a different (a)sync technique behind the scenes.
+In RxJS there are different schedulers that all schedule work using a different (a)sync technique behind the scenes.
 Let's take a look at an example to learn a few of them.
 There are three statement logged on different schedulers.

 ```typescript
 const asyncScheduler = Rx.Observable.of('')